Must-taste dishes from four food truck pods that serve as the hub of Bend’s foodie revolution.

 “What shall we eat?” we asked Elliot the bartender.
 “Do you want quality or quantity?” was his response.
 We opted for both.
 Quality came at the Bleu Rooster by way of the P.B.L.T (see below).
 Quantity was Phillystyle Bend’s cheesesteak hoagie—thinly sliced steak with your choice of cheese (cheez whiz is an actual choice) and fried onions on an authentic Amoroso roll.
 (We overheard another patron happily refer to this selection as a “fat-kid sandwich.”)

-If neither is your cup of tea, the six trucks on-site deliver a little bit of everything, from shave ice and acai bowls to BBQ to momos—hand-made dumplings stuffed with meats and veggies, noodles, and other delights inspired from the Himalayas.
+If neither is your cup of tea, the six trucks on-site deliver a little bit of everything, from shaved ice and acai bowls to BBQ to momos—hand-made dumplings stuffed with meats and veggies, noodles, and other delights inspired by the Himalayas.

 Dish not to miss: Blue Rooster’s PBLT